War-Keeper/ScheduleBot/README.md

 #### Fixed bugs related to finding freetime

 !freetime function was not working under certain circumstances, such as when there was only one event in the schedule.
 This has been fixed in the latest version.
+# What's new in V3:
+List of Changes//Improvements are stored in the doc folder, and can be found in the [Changes_for_Project3](https://github.com/War-Keeper/ScheduleBot/blob/main/docs/src/Changes_for_Project3.md) file.

 ## Getting involved